 Wait!
 You, in the back.
-Okay, I’ll allow that not everybody grew up eating these.
+OK, I’ll allow that not everybody grew up eating these.
 But, hold on, there’s comfort in that can of tuna!

 I have memories as a child sitting atop Mt.
 Chocorua in New Hampshire with my camp friends after a day’s climb.
 Lunch was always oranges and tuna or peanut butter and jelly sandwiches.
 And for dessert?
 Well, let’s just say a Hershey bar never tasted so good!

 And now, in these times, that sandwich brings just as much pleasure (not to mention cost savings).
 Spare me the bells and whistles; I’ll get to them in a minute.

 Right now, a classic tuna salad sandwich is all I’m after.
 That means canned tuna, mayo, celery, lemon juice, and if you like, red onion.
 Period.
 Slather it on some good bread and I’m that happy camper again.
 In fact, I’m taking my sandwich out to the back porch to eat in the sunshine.